 When we did the toddler’s room one of the most talked about features was what bed we were going to put in.
 The cot that we’d bought had the capacity to turn into a bed but as we needed a cot for the new baby, that removed that option.
 Plus we needed something that would help with that co-sleeping nightmare, especially with another baby in our room After plenty of debating, we decided to give our (then two year old) toddler the ultimate luxury… a double bed!
 Think we’re mad?
-Here are four reasons why you should consider doing the same.
+Here are our reasons as to why giving your toddler a double bed is a great idea.

 There’s Room For You